My Future with My Chatbot: A Scenario-Driven, User-Centric Approach to Anticipating AI Impacts: Discussion

-Further, the use of general purpose chatbots spurs a debate about what skills humans need, what creativity is, and if people lose their ability to think on their own, when chatbots can create texts, or provide information on basically every subject.
+The use of general purpose chatbots spurs a debate about what skills humans need, what creativity is, and if people lose their ability to think on their own, when chatbots can create texts, or provide information on basically every subject.
 This opens up a meta-physical debate about humanness in terms of AI proliferation \cite{guzman_artificial_2020}.
 This impact category goes beyond those identified in prior AI impacts assessments that are mostly concerned with tangible and measurable risks.
 However, especially in consideration of value-based approaches to AI development and implementation, it is crucial to also deal with underlying questions.
 Or, in the words of one respondent: “Artificial intelligence can be beneficial, but it also removes that face to face interaction that's important.”
 [P 36].
-The negotiation on what tasks individuals and society want to pass to AI, and what should remain human requires a broad societal and ethical discussion that should include the moral values of citizens.
+The negotiation on what tasks individuals and society want to pass to AI, and what should remain human requires a broad societal and ethical discussion that should include the moral values of individual members of society.
 However, that requires an engagement with society and cannot only be solved by top-down impact assessments or value-sensitive design \cite{crawford_atlas_2021, kieslich_commentary_2022, rahwan_society---loop_2018, zuger_ai_2023}.
+Furthermore, we found a frequent mention of undesirable anticipated impacts on work-related issues.
+Again, these are impacts that are not directly related to the technology itself, but the way it is deployed and used to the detriment of individuals and society.
+Negative impacts on social cohesion and human interaction increase societal vulnerability and the inability for collective action, for example in relation to large technology corporations or institutions.
+Given the capabilities of personal chatbots, many respondents fear the automation of jobs.
+Whereas this is not a new issue, scenario-writing creates vivid examples of users’ anticipation that make this issue more tangible.
+Scenarios like these can be used as a starting point in conversations with policymakers or companies that are faced with the task of mitigating harms and implementing AI in an employee-friendly way.
+The economic impacts on jobs was also transferred to the societal level as multiple respondents were concerned about a rise in unemployment.
+Indeed, the negative impact of general purpose chatbots on employment is a widely discussed issue in academia and the public discourse.
+Some of the scenario-writers seem to pick up on this and enrich these trends with their own thoughts and experiences.
+In the value questions, respondents reflected about the large-scale effects on employment and outlined the detrimental effects that a widespread use of chatbots could have.